Effects of Rhythmic Exercises on the Spasticity and Proprioception of Hemiplegic Children

 Background and Aim: Muscle spasms and proprioception disorders are common problems in children with cerebral palsy.
 One of the ways to stimulate these individuals to have an active life style is to use attractive and rhythmic exercises.
 The aim of this study is to investigate the effect of rhythmic exercises on the spasticity and proprioception in children with cerebral palsy.

 Materials and Methods: The present study was a quasi-experimental research with pre-test and post-test design.
 Subjects included 30 hemiplegic cerebral palsy girls aged 7-12 years in Tehran who were selected by convenience sampling method and were randomly divided into two groups of exercise and control.
 Participants in the experimental group performed rhythmic exercises for 8 weeks, but the control group continued their usual treatment programs.
 The modified Ashworth scale was used to assess spasticity and Gyroscope device was used to measure children's proprioception.
-MANCOVA and ANCOVA Tests were used at p
+MANCOVA and ANCOVA Tests were used at p<0.05 level to analyze the data.

 Keywords